hbowie/practopian-v3/commonplace-book/Living in small groups has been baked into our psyches.md

 Author: David Sloan Wilson

 Date: 2019

+Tags: connection, evolution, society

 Work Title: This View of Life: Completing the Darwinian Revolution

 Work Type: Book

+Work Minor Title:

 Work Link: https://amzn.to/2EZNQ5q

 Work Id:  1101870206

 Work Pages:  136

 Work Rights:  Copyright

 Work Rights Holder:  David Sloan Wilson

 Publisher:  Pantheon Books

 Publisher City:  New York

 Date Added: 2019-07-15 19:33:34 -0700

 Body:

 Living in small groups has been baked into our psyches by thousands of generations of genetic evolution, and small groups need to remain "cells" in the cultural evolution of larger-scale societies.